-- Vacuum evaporation: A process in which the coffee can boil at a lower temperature.
+- Vacuum evaporation: A process in which the coffee boils at a lower temperature.
 It's also used to make ketchup, powdered milk, and other commercial foods.

 - Freeze concentration: A more flavor-friendly process in which water-based ice is removed, leaving a more concentrated liquid behind.
 This procedure is also used to make concentrated fruit juices, applejack, and concentrated vinegars.

 The freeze-drying method preserves more coffee flavor, but it's a complicated procedure.
 You will probably have to pay more for freeze-dried instant coffee, but the superior flavor is worth it.

 - The coffee (or a coffee concentrate made by freeze concentration) is rapidly frozen to around -40 F (-40 C).

-- It's placed into a drying chamber, a vacuum is created in the chamber and then the chamber is heated.
+- It's placed into a drying chamber, a vacuum is created in the chamber, and the chamber is heated.

 - As the frozen coffee warms up, the frozen water rapidly expands into gas in a process called sublimation.
-What's left is dry grains of coffee.
+What's left after sublimation are the dry grains of coffee.

 The spray-drying method of making instant coffee is almost as instantaneous as brewing the coffee.
 The transition from liquid coffee to instant coffee crystals takes only 5 to 30 seconds.

 - In this method, coffee or concentrated coffee is sprayed from a high tower in a large hot-air chamber.

 - As the droplets fall, the remaining water evaporates.

 - And the dry crystals of coffee fall to the bottom of the chamber.

-Unfortunately, in this process, the high temperatures tend to affect the oils of the coffee and more of the flavor is lost.
+Unfortunately, the high temperatures in this process tend to affect the oils of the coffee, resulting in an additional loss of flavor.
 Also, it often produces too fine of a powder.
 In order to make the consistency acceptable for consumers, grains must be fused together with additional processing that involves steam.